ahmedmaher2481998/my-portfolio/README.md

 # [My-Porfirio](https://www.ahmed-maher.live)

 > this is a portfolio website inspired by (Takuya Matsuyama).
-> every project in the works page has a detailed page from it cocains the repo & live links for the project .
+> every project in the Project page has a detailed page from it cocains the repo & live links for the project .
 > it's fully responsive and uses three js for rendering 3d glb model .
 > it has dark /light mode with some smooth animations while transitioning between pages .
 > it also views the resume pdf in the resume page with out embedding it from outer recourse .